Kishinkai Aikido

 What are the specificities of Kishinkai Aikido

-Leo Tamaki, and the co-founders of Kishinkai (Issei Tamaki, Julien Coup and Tanguy Le Vourc’h), were inspired by masters such as Tamura Nobuyoshi (Aikido), Kuroda Tetsuzan (soke of the Shinbukan Kuroda Dojo), Hino Akira (founder of the Hino Budo), Kono Yoshinori (kobujutsu) to name only a few.
+Leo Tamaki, and the co-founders of Kishinkai (Issei Tamaki, Julien Coup and Tanguy Le Vourc’h), were inspired by masters such as Tamura Nobuyoshi (Aikido), Kuroda Tetsuzan (soke of the Shinbukan Kuroda Dojo), Hino Akira (founder of the Hino Budo), Kono Yoshinori (kobujutsu) and Akuzawa Minoru (Aunkai) to name only a few.

 Kishinkai is neither a federation nor a traditional school (koryu), but can be considered as a current of practice.
 Even though Kishinkai gathers people around common principles and research, the external form may have some variations.